Graduate Courses

 University of British Columbia – Fall 2017, 2018

-This course (link) established common ground among students from a range of backgrounds, providing a shared vocabulary and methods for the human-centered design of interactive technologies (examples of methods included interviews, questionnaires, field studies, qualitative data analysis, requirements gathering, persona creation, sketching, conceptual design, prototyping, and discount usability testing).
+This course established common ground among students from a range of backgrounds, providing a shared vocabulary and methods for the human-centered design of interactive technologies (examples of methods included interviews, questionnaires, field studies, qualitative data analysis, requirements gathering, persona creation, sketching, conceptual design, prototyping, and discount usability testing).
 It served as the first core course of the Designing for People (DFP) program.
-Designing for People meant designing for the human experience, abilities, and fallibilities, which required an in-depth engagement of people throughout the design process to develop interactive technologies that fit human needs and capabilities.
+Designing for People meant designing for the human experience, abilities, and fallibilities, which required an in-depth engagement with people throughout the design process to develop interactive technologies that fit human needs and capabilities.
 More specifically, the course adopted a human-centered design (HCD) approach and taught an iterative process called design thinking.
 This process drew heavily on fundamental human-computer interaction (HCI) methods.

-Topics in Human-computer Interaction – DFP Project
+Topics in Human-Computer Interaction

 University of British Columbia – Spring 2018